raven42/dotfiles/README.md

 This setup uses a bare repository to track linux .dotfiles and configuration files.

-> :warning: **Personal Copy:** If you wish to modify any of the base scripts, it is recommended to fork your own copy of this repo so you can make your own changes.
+> :information_source: **Personal Copy:** If you wish to modify any of the base scripts, it is recommended to fork your own copy of this repo so you can make your own changes.

 ## Setup
 To setup on a new system, use the following commands.
 This creates an alias called `githome` which is used in place of the regular `git` program.
 This is done to allow automatically setting the git directory for a bare repository.
 A bare repsitory is used to avoid having a git path in your home directory which could lead toward accidental `git` commands run from your home directory.
 This new bare repository will be located at `$HOME/.cfg`: